HelloRaymond/RayOS/README.md

 ## Introduction ##

-​	RayOS is a very simple operating system kernel.
+​	RayOS is a very simple operating system kernel that is easy to port.
 It is currently implemented on STC15 series (8051 core) MCU.
 It implements the basic functions of thread scheduling (preemptive scheduling & time slice rotation), thread synchronization (semaphore), and thread communication (mailbox).

 **Known Issues:**